jkitchin/scimax/scimax-md.md

 <a id="kitchin-2016-autom-data">[kitchin-2016-autom-data]</a> "Kitchin, Van Gulick \& Zilinski, Automating Data Sharing Through Authoring Tools, <i>"International Journal on Digital Libraries"</i>, <b>18(2)</b>, 93--98 (2016). <a href="http://dx.doi.org/10.1007/s00799-016-0173-7">link</a>. <a href="http://dx.doi.org/10.1007/s00799-016-0173-7">doi</a>. [↩](#fe4ece7c7b3687ca21f32c0ee4e0a542)

-<a id="orgccd68cc"></a>
+<a id="org89c6fad"></a>

 # Handling projects

-<a id="org9f7610f"></a>
+<a id="org95e8865"></a>

 # Downsides to this approach

 I never read or edit the markdown that is produced.
 There is probably a lot of stuff in it you would never write yourself.
 If that is a problem, there is a lot to do to get rid of it.
+Especially the way I use html to get features might not be considered very standard.

 This is a one way conversion.
 If someone edits the markdown, and you re-export, you will clobber their changes.